maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - Structure tests in suites and subsuites
-- Determining if party is in line of sight of enemy uses a naive raycast approach. this could be easier more elegant.
 - Rotating towards party is based on trial and error: rotate, see if facing party. otherwise repeat. this could be based on dot product
 - Duplication of logic between Enemy and World (Party)
     - Is it possible to re-use attack strategy?